 Considered the cheapest source of funding, money up to the tune of Rs.
 1 Crore can possibly be borrowed at little or no cost through family and friends.
 However, this requires maintaining healthy relations with family members as well as a strong circle of friends.
 Furthermore, one should have sufficient convincing power to enable them to share your vision.
 This option has the lowest risk, as in case of failure, debt obligations are mostly written off.

 An angel investor is an affluent individual who provides capital for a business start-up.
 This is the second step in raising capital after seed funding from family and friends has been done.
 An angel investor typically invests his own money into the business in exchange for a convertible debt or ownership equity.
 Funding up to the tune of five crore rupees can be achieved if one is able to persuade the investor about the profitability of the business.
 Such a significant funding comes at the cost of the high returns that the investor anticipates for bearing an extremely high degree of risk.
-On an average, one out of ten start-ups fails within a year of operation (by Redin at dresshead online).
+On an average, one out of ten start-ups fails within a year of operation dresshead online.
 Thus an angel investor seeks very high returns from his investments.
 He mostly looks to make an exit anywhere between three to five year of operations and expects his investment to become five to ten times during that period.

 A venture capitalist is an individual or firm who invests money pooled from other people into business start-ups.
 Since they manage money from third party investors, venture capitalists only take into consideration those start-ups that have already received one round of prior funding and have been operating for at least a couple of years.
 There is no set limit for the money that can be raised through venture